elcheshoro/react-simple-form-validation/README.md

 The child should be a component which takes the props `errorMessage: string`, `onChange: (newValue: any) => any` and `value: any`.

+## Issues

+Please log any issues to the issue tracker in GitHub [[Issues](https://github.com/elcheshoro/react-simple-form-validation/issues)].

 ## Authors

 Alexander Cheshire